wafflebitez/coordinate-mod/README.md

 1. Download the latest version of the mod from the [Releases](https://github.com/wafflebitez/coordinate-mod/releases) page.
 2. Place the downloaded `.jar` file in the `mods` folder of your Minecraft directory.
-3. Launch Minecraft 1.20.6 with the Forge mod loader.
+3. Launch Minecraft with the appropriate Minecraft version/mod loader.

 ## Usage